camilabga/adTracking-fraud-detection/README.md

 ### Prospects

-The sheer size of the given data (over 180 million rows of data, ~7.3GB) will no doubt pose a challenge to both the data processing and training steps.
-Having to upload the test prediction in order to assess performance at every round will also be a hurdle since the process will take a lot of time.
+Because of the large size of the dataset, I may encounter problems with the processing time.

 ### References
 - https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/overview